SAP/spartacus-docs/_pages/fsa/features/dynamicforms/styling.md

             "validations": [
 ```

-## How HTML looks like
+### How HTML Looks Like

-If we consider a form with two sections and one control per section, basic HTML structure **by default** would consist of:
+If we consider a form with two sections and one control per section, a basic HTML structure **by default** would consist of:

 ```typescript
 <form class=""> // Form class, empty by default